 Amongst her many distinguished titles, Dr. Ottmann currently is the President of the Canadian Society for the Study of Education (CSSE) and the founding editor of thrivance: Journal of Indigenous Ways of Being, Knowing and Doing.

-After close to two years, the Presidential Search Committee, led by the FNUniv Board of Governor Chair and in consultation with Leaders International, selected Dr. Ottmann as the 10th President of the First Nations University of Canada.
+After close to two years, the Presidential Search Committee, led by the FNUniv Board of Governor Chair and in consultation with Leaders International, selected Dr. Ottmann as the appointed of the First Nations University of Canada.

 Current Interim President, Dr. Bob Kayseas will continue with the role until September 6, 2021.
 The Board of Governors would like to thank and recognize Dr. Kayseas for his leadership and dual role over the past two years.
 Dr. Kayseas is the Vice President Academic and Professor in Indigenous Business & Public Administration.